ymolists/website/gitpod/docs/self-hosted/latest/installation/on-amazon-eks.md

 # Install Gitpod Self-Hosted on Amazon Elastic Kubernetes Service (EKS)

-> ⚠️ **Deprecated Contents**
->
-> This guide uses the Helm installation method, which is now deprecated.
-We will update it soon.

 Installation instructions for Gitpod Self-Hosted on Amazon EKS are currently located in the [gitpod-io/gitpod-eks-guide](https://github.com/gitpod-io/gitpod-eks-guide) repository on GitHub.
 The installation process takes around forty minutes.
 In the end, the following resources are created:

-- An Amazon EKS cluster running Kubernetes v1.20
+- An Amazon EKS cluster running Kubernetes v1.21
 - Kubernetes nodes using a custom [AMI image](https://github.com/gitpod-io/amazon-eks-custom-amis/tree/gitpod):

   - Ubuntu 20.04